Category Archives: Darrell Zwerling

 Danny is a “tough guy” in high school, much different from who he was on the beach with Sandy.
 He is the leader of the infamous T-birds, a group of boys who love their black leather jackets and cars.

-Torn, he continues his tough image and he and Sandy find their way back to each other through classmates, songs, and dancing, intermingling fun supporting characters who encourage each of them to find true love.
+Torn, he maintains his tough image, and he and Sandy find their way back to each other through classmates, songs, and dancing, intermingling with fun supporting characters who encourage them to find true love.

 Travolta and Newton-John have magical chemistry, which allows this film to work.